This post contains affiliate links from Amazon.com and other affiliates. As an Amazon Associate I earn from qualifying purchases. Learn More.

 The typical cable cutter setup consists of the following items…

 - An HD digital antenna for local channels (indoor or outdoor)

 - An internet connection (preferably with WiFi)

-- A streaming media player like Roku, Fire TV or Chromecast
+- A Smart TV or streaming media player like Roku, Fire TV or Chromecast

 - A streaming content service like Netflix, Sling TV or Amazon Prime Instant Video